Emma-Kate Rose, Executive Director

 Robert Pekin, Director and Chair

-In 2004 he founded Food Connect, a dynamic multi-farmer food distribution enterprise with an innovative community-based distribution system.
+Robert is a former 4th generation organic dairy farmer and over the last 20 years has been innovating food production and distribution systems in Australia.
+In 2004, he founded Food Connect, a dynamic multi-farmer food distribution enterprise with an innovative community-based distribution system.
 In 2009, the Food Connect Foundation was launched to increase the scope of the fair food movement internationally and across Australia.

 Robert is a member of the national board of Australian Social Enterprise Advisory Group, co-founder of the Australian Food Sovereignty Alliance, and a founding director of Open Food Network.
 He’s a contributing author to Fair Food, published by University of Queensland Press.

 Last year he co-founded the Food Connect Shed to run a successful equity crowdfunding campaign.
 Rob is a well known speaker in the Fair Food movement.
 He loves his blended family of four children, and his favourite foods are beer, butter and good bread.